GMOD/jb2profile/README.md

 ### Platform

-Ran tests on a Dell Precision i9 laptop, ~2019, Ubuntu 22.04
+Ran tests on an Amazon EC2 xlarge (16gb memory) Ubuntu 22.04 instance

 ### How to interpret test names